Branes and Antibranes in AdS$_3$: The Impossible States in the CFT Gap: Introduction

 in units of the circle radius, where $c=6N_1 N_5$ is the central charge of the CFT.
 Although derived at weak coupling---describing a weakly gravitating D-brane configuration rather than a true black hole---the result matched an earlier thermodynamic estimate for near-extremal black holes~\cite{Preskill:1991tb}.
 Subsequent work rederived the same gap in the gravitational regime, either by exploiting the AdS$_3$ structure of the near-horizon geometry and its dual two-dimensional CFT~\cite{Maldacena:1997ih}, or from linear perturbations on supersymmetric coherent black hole microstates known as superstrata \cite{Bena:2018bbd,Bena:2019azk}.
 In the former picture, the gap is set by the rotational energy of the first fermionic excitation, which carries spin $1/2$.
 More recently, its existence was confirmed by a direct computation of the spectrum of near-BPS black holes with AdS$_2$ throats from the gravitational path integral of $\mathcal{N}=4$ super-JT gravity in the disk, reproducing the same quantitative value when applied to the D1-D5-P system~\cite{Heydeman:2020hhw}.

 In this article, we present an explicit construction of states that appear to challenge this lore.
-Building on recent progress in constructing static, non-supersymmetric configurations in supergravity \cite{Heidmann:2021cms,Bah:2022pdn,Bah:2022yji,Bah:2023ows,Heidmann:2023kry,Bena:2024gmp}, we derive exact solutions of type IIB supergravity with AdS$_3\times($S$^3/\mathbb{Z}_{N_k})\times$T$^4$ asymptotics, which places them within the same dual CFT that describes four-dimensional black holes with D1-D5-P-KKm charges \cite{Johnson:1996ga}---analogous to near-extremal Reissner-Nordström solutions.\footnote{Holography in AdS$_3\times($S$^3/\mathbb{Z}_{N_k})$ with $N_k>1$ and its dual CFT are less well understood than in AdS$_3 \times S^3$ (e.g., \cite{Kutasov:1998zh,Larsen:1999dh}), but we see no indication that this affects our analysis.}
+Building on recent progress in constructing static, non-supersymmetric configurations in supergravity \cite{Heidmann:2021cms,Bah:2022pdn,Bah:2022yji,Bah:2023ows,Heidmann:2023kry,Bena:2024gmp}, we derive exact solutions of type IIB supergravity with AdS$_3\times($S$^3/\mathbb{Z}_{N_k})\times$T$^4$ asymptotics, which places them within the same dual CFT that describes four-dimensional black holes with D1-D5-P-KKm charges \cite{Johnson:1996ga}---analogous to near-extremal Reissner-Nordström solutions.\footnote{Holography in AdS$_3\times($S$^3/\mathbb{Z}_{N_k})$ with $N_k>1$ and its dual CFT are less well understood than in AdS$_3 \times S^3$ (e.g., \cite{Kutasov:1998zh,Larsen:1999dh}).
+It is unclear how this could affect our analysis, but we will bear this point in mind again in Section~\ref{sec:Interpretation}.}

 For fixed total charge (and hence fixed CFT central charge and momentum), these non-BPS configurations consist of brane-antibrane bound states in AdS$_3$.
 Quantized by construction, they have zero spin (along the S$^3$) and positive energy, producing a discrete spectrum of nonperturbative, non-BPS states.
 Strikingly, we find that the lowest-energy members of this spectrum lie deep within the expected mass gap, with energies above the BPS bound $\Delta E_\text{min}=\mathcal{O}(c^{-\frac{5}{3}})$.